 NATIONAL MARITIME DAY

-National Maritime Day is observed annually in the United States on May 22.
-Created to recognize the maritime industry National Maritime Day also honors America’s Merchant Marines for their contributions and sacrifices for our country.
+Each year on May 22nd, National Maritime Day recognizes the launch of the maritime industry in the United States.
+The celebration also honors America’s Merchant Marines for their contributions and sacrifices for our country.
 Special acknowledgment is given to ships and seafarers that have held a prominent place in our nation’s history.

-As one of the oldest industries, it has time-honored traditions and a rich and full history.
-Celebrations and ceremonies around the country will recognize the people our maritime nation depends on.
-Each year the Department of Transporation holds a national ceremony in Washinton D.C.
-There is a national ceremony in Washington D.C. at the Department of Transportation headquarters.
+As one of the oldest industries, its time-honored traditions compose a full and rich history.
+Celebrations and ceremonies around the country recognize the people our maritime nation depends on.
+Each year the Department of Transporation holds a national ceremony in Washinton D.C. at the Department of Transportation headquarters.